 Bottom Line.
 Costas may have made up for some of NBC's gaffes.
 But not for all of them.

-Letter from the Capitol, LFTC, Economy, Conservative Politics
+Letter from the Capitol, LFTC, Foreign Policy, National Security, Conservative Politics